noodalls/Input-Lag-Testing/README.md

 https://oshpark.com/shared_projects/lQj04fDf

-This needs four buttons, two 15P female header pin and one 2x10 header pin soldered to it.
+This needs four buttons, two 15P female header pin and one 2x10 female header pin soldered to it.

-This connect directly to the arduino and also a brook UFB (or similar).
+This connects directly to the arduino and also a brook UFB (or similar).

 Next is the phototransistors.
 I will make the PCBS available once more.